pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/3_update_votes/instructions.md

 Note how you used the same `_pollsRef` without any additional code to transform the poll object.

-Read more about updating data in [FlutterFire Firestore documentation](https://firebase.flutter.dev/docs/firestore/usage#updating-documents).
+For more information about updating data, [see FlutterFire Firestore documentation](https://firebase.flutter.dev/docs/firestore/usage#updating-documents).

 ## Call `vote` from the UI